psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

-In Tahiti, where the bodies of chiefs and persons of rank were embalmed and preserved above ground in special sheds or houses erected for them, a priest was employed at the funeral rites who bore the title of the “ corpse -praying priest” His office was singular.
+In Tahiti, where the bodies of chiefs and persons of rank were embalmed and preserved above ground in special sheds or houses erected for them, a priest was employed at the funeral rites who bore the title of the "corpse -praying priest" His office was singular.
 When the house for the dead had been prepared, and the corpse placed on the plat- form or bier, the priest ordered a hole to be made in the floor, near the foot of the platform.
 Over this he prayed to